mpastell/pweave-docs/source/index.rst

 * Supports reST, LaTeX, HTML or markdown for document chunks
 * Publish reports from Python scipts.
 Similar to R markdown.
 * Run from command line or interpreter.
-* Support also for Octave, Matlab and Julia code.
+* Support also for Octave and Matlab code.

 Install and quickstart:
 -----------------------